julelang/manual/src/debugging/testing/writing-tests.md

 The test in the code above will produce an error, it does this with a special error message.
 When there are more different situations, these logs may contain useful information for you.

 Successful completion of a test means that it is not failed or skipped.
 Any function of the `T` structure will not stop the execution of your test.
-Therefore, you can use `ret` to stop execution when you skip the test or in case of any failure.
+Therefore, you can use `ret` statement to stop execution when you skip the test or in case of any failure.

-If you call the `skip` method, you have skipped the test.
-If you perform any action indicating an error, such as calling the `errorf` or `fail` methods, set the status of the test to fail.
+If you call the `Skip` method, you have skipped the test.
+If you perform any action indicating an error, such as calling the `Errorf` or `Fail` methods, set the status of the test to fail with calling the.

+If you make a call such as `Error` or `Fail` after the `Skip` call, the skip status will be canceled and the test will be evaluated as failed.
+If you call `Skip` after any error, the test is considered skipped.

+For assertions, using the built-in assert function may be fatal because of panics.
+To avoid panic crashes, use the `T` structure's `Assert` method instead.

 ## Test Files